tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/time-series-ggplot2.md

 The dataset featured includes six US tech stocks, which are accessed through the `tidyquant` library in R.

 ### Why Use ggplot2 for Time Series Visualization?
 `ggplot2` stands out for its ability to handle date variables in time series visualization.
 It simplifies the process by automatically recognizing date formats, which means there's no need for manual conversions or specifications of date data.
 This feature is part of what makes `ggplot2`'s syntax and functions user-friendly, especially when it comes to adjusting the axes and the time periods that are displayed within the visualizations.
-As a result, you can work with the intitial dataset as is, without having to create a custom manipulated dataset beforehand.
+As a result, you can work with the initial dataset as is, without having to create a custom manipulated dataset beforehand.

 ### Setup
 {{% codeblock %}}